 He says, "Wander away from this idiotic world and be an outsider without caring for the opinions and obsessions of the stupid society." [ Message 70.]
 Thus, we have idiotic eating too.
 Note that Shibendu manages to travel and cruise in the "idiotic world".
 It is wandering, but not from this world, but in it.
 His busy travel program attests to that.

 Shibendu also says (but to whom if "you are nothing?): "Do not utter God's name.
 Because he is un-nameable."
 [Message 39] Then why did he bother to write out Thousand Names of the Un-nameable?
 [Message 62-65] Because he is above logic?
 Why mind reading that?
 (4)

 You may think he teaches kriya yoga to aid liberation.
 But "Kriya Yoga is not a method to become liberated!" he says clearly.
 [Message 34]

 "No book is sacred," is a further message [Message 43] Still, Shibendu talks a lot about the Bhagavad Gita anyway, as you can see.

 Shibendu Lahiri (1939-) says the wise wields no authority and those in authority are not wise.
-Since Jannuary 1988 he has been a yogacharya (yoga teacher) on full time basis, but has no ambition to influence anybody.
+Since January 1988 he has been a yogacharya (yoga teacher) on full time basis, but has no ambition to influence anybody.
 What he is into is to teach deep Indian spirituality like his forefathers (without wanting to influence anybody) [!]
 Might teaching without influencing really work?
+Hardly.
 (6)

 From Shibendu's self-presentation